-4. When you've received emergency or urgently needed medical care from a free-standing emergency room facility.
+4. When you've received emergency or urgently needed medical care from a freestanding emergency room facility.

-Free-standing emergency room facilities, not owned by any of the local hospital chains, cannot refuse to provide emergency care; however, they may not be licensed by Medicare.
+Free-standing emergency room facilities, not owned by any of the local hospital chains, cannot refuse to provide you emergency care; however, they may not be licensed by Medicare.
 Therefore, these facilities are not required to accept Medicare payment rates.
 This means that both the facility and the treating physician can bill you more than Medicare, which could create higher out-of-pocket costs for you.
 If you seek emergency care at one of those facilities, you should ask them if they accept Medicare payment rates.

-o If you pay the entire amount yourself at the time of service, you need to ask us to pay you back for our share of the costs.
+- If you pay the entire amount yourself at the time of service, you need to ask us to pay you back for our share of the costs.
 Send us the bill, along with documentation of any payments you have made.
-The plan will pay 100% of Medicare rates less the emergency room copayment.
+The plan will pay 100% of Medicare rates less the emergency room copayment. - Because these facilities are not licensed by Medicare, we cannot prevent them from billing you for more than Medicare, nor can we prevent you from having to pay higher out-of-pocket costs.